Comment: Comment-1-

 This PP-Module does not define any Objective SFRs.

-A.3 Implementation-based Requirements
+A.3 Implementation-dependent Requirements

 Appendix B - Selection-based Requirements

-B.1 Cryptographic Support (FCS)
+B.2 Cryptographic Support (FCS)

 FCS_RADSEC_EXT.1 RadSec